observablehq/create/README.md

 ## Development

-To test, run build in the `objservablehq-create` project directory:
+To test, run build in the `observablehq-create` project directory:

 ```
 $ npm install